floydhub/floyd-docs/docs/getstarted/quick_start.md

 ...
 ```

-The output of your code is printed in the `Run Output` section of the logs, in between the printed `#########` lines.
-Anything you log or print in your code will appear here.
-Using the `-t` (tail) flag streams the logs as they are generated.
+The output of your code is printed in the `Run Output` section of the logs, between the `#########` lines.
+Anything you log or print in your code will appear here, so this is a great way to monitor the progress of your model training command.
+In our `quick-start` project, we're logging the Training Accuracy of our model.

+Using the `-t` (tail) flag will stream the logs as they are generated.

-You can also view the logs in your browser using your `Job URL`. *Note:* Unlike the `-t` flag in the CLI, the logs displayed in the browser are currently *not* refreshed dynamically.
-Please refresh your browser periodically or press `F5`.
+You can also view the logs in your browser using your `Job URL`.
+However, the logs in the Dashboard are not currently refreshed dynamically, so you'll need to refresh your browser periodically or press `F5` to get the latest logs from the Dashboard.

-### Viewing the output
+### Viewing the Job output

-The model that we trained does not save any models.
-We will explore how to save models in the following tutorial.
+The model that we trained in this quickstart tutorial does not save any new output models - instead it simply prints the model results to the logs.
+We'll explore how to save model outputs in the Jupyter Notebook tutorial.

-### Iterating on your project
+## Iterating on your Project

+Congratulations!
+You've run your first job on FloydHub 🎉

-You can edit your code locally and run new jobs using the [floyd run](../commands/run.md) command.
-The CLI will upload the new version of your code and submit another job.
-FloydHub manages and keeps track of all the jobs you run in your project.
+At this point, you can edit your Python code locally to make improvements or adjustments, and then kick off a new Job with the [floyd run](../commands/run.md) command.
+The `floyd-cli` will upload the newest versions of your code and submit another Job to the FloydHub servers.
+Along the way, FloydHub will be managing and tracking of all the iterations of Jobs within your Project.

-To view all the jobs in your current project, you can either use the `floyd status` command from your CLI, or you can visit the `Project URL` in your browser.
+You can always view details on all of the Jobs in your current Project with the `floyd status` command from your terminal, or by visiting the `Project URL` in your browser.

 Example: `www.floydhub.com/alice/quick-start`

 ![Project view](../img/project_view.jpg)

 {!contributing.md!}